There are two monuments and a company position marker to the 20th Maine Volunteer Infantry Regiment at Gettysburg.

 The 20th Maine Reg.
 3d Brig.
 1st.
 Div.
 5th Corps Colonel Joshua L. Chamberlain captured and held this position on the evening of July 2d, 1863, pursuing the enemy from its front on the line marked by its monument below.
 The Regt. lost in the battle 130 killed and wounded out of 358 engaged.
 This monument marks the extreme left of the Union line during the battle of the 3d day.

-See more about the 20th Maine in the Civil War
+See more about the history of the 20th Maine Volunteer Infantry Regiment in the Civil War